yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Second, low constant loads like an old game running at very high framerates, or an emulator performing dummy cycles, produce a noise known as coil whine, an electrical “purring” that varies in intensity with each GPU.
 Some are barely audible, others can scare their users, even if the card is under no harm.

 And third, while this is a safe option for AMD dedicated GPUs, on NVIDIA and Intel, the results are much more variable.
-“Small” NVIDIA cards (anything smaller than an RTX 3060) will most likely lose considerable performance with Turbo mode, while the big expensive cards will see performance gains similar to AMD.
+Weaker NVIDIA cards (anything weaker than an RTX 3060) will most likely lose considerable performance with Turbo mode, while the powerful, expensive cards will see performance gains similar to AMD.
 The RTX 4090 in particular performs better with Turbo than even NVIDIA’s own “Prefer maximum performance” setting in their control panel.

 {{< single-title-imgs